-- Collaboration and transparency between insured and insurer to facilitate better risk assessment and pricing. - Incorporation of environmental, social and governance criteria into business strategy decision-making: - Underwriting restrictions in the coal industries and comprehensive analysis of mining, oil and gas, nuclear power, hydroelectric power, agriculture, fisheries and forestry operations, investments in agricultural raw materials, animal welfare and large-scale infrastructure health care, human rights, animal trials, sex industry, gambling and gaming, defence, banned weapons, weapons in high voltage zones, sanctions and taxation.. - Underwriting of individual coal-fired power plant and coal mine operations is not accepted.
+- Collaboration and transparency between insured and insurer to facilitate better risk assessment and pricing. - Updating and revising underwriting policies that already included the incorporation of environmental, social and governance criteria in business strategy decision-making to make them more restrictive and better regulate the scaling-up process. - Underwriting restrictions in the coal and petrol industries and comprehensive analysis of mining, oil and gas, nuclear power, hydroelectric power, agriculture, fisheries and forestry operations, investments in agricultural raw materials, animal welfare and large-scale infrastructure health care, human rights, animal trials, sex industry, gambling and gaming, defence, banned weapons, weapons in high voltage zones, sanctions and taxation.. - Underwriting of individual coal-fired power plant and coal mine operations is not accepted. - · Inclusion of ex post ESG and reputational controls in risk underwriting.